 Bed bugs are those deadly insects that live in our beds and feed on our blood.
 However, bed bugs hunt other warm-blooded animals too.
-Their other qualities are nocturnal, wingless, reddish-brown insects.
-Their small and flat body gives them the ability to hide in tiny gaps like bedding corners, mattress encasement, etc.
+Their different qualities are nocturnal, wingless, reddish-brown insects.
+Their small, flat body allows them to hide in tiny gaps like bedding corners, mattress encasement, etc.

 Bed bug life span

 Bed bugs' life starts with the grain-sized milky white egg.
-Bed bugs go through 5 stages before reaching the adult stage.
-The female bed bug can lay 500 eggs in its lifetime and 5 to 12 eggs in a day.
+After that, bed bugs go through 5 stages before adulthood.
+The female bed bug can lay 500 eggs in its lifetime and 5 to 12 eggs daily.

 The first-stage bed bugs are called nymphs.
-Nymphs look similar to adult bed bugs but they are different in color.
-Nymphs are somewhere between yellow to white on the other hand adult bed bugs are reddish brown.
-Nymphs depend on the blood meal to grow to adult age.
+Nymphs look similar to adult bed bugs but are different in color.
+Nymphs are somewhere between yellow to white.
+On the other hand, adult bed bugs are reddish brown.
+It is because nymphs depend on the blood meal to grow to adulthood.

 Nymphs grow in the adult stage in just five weeks.
-Room temperature is in their favor to grow.
-Bed bugs commonly live from 4 to 6 months, but they can live more than a year.
+Therefore, room temperature is in their favor to grow.
+Bed bugs commonly live from 4 to 6 months but can live more than a year.
 Bed bugs can also live months without feeding at all.

 How to identify bed bug existence?

-Bed bugs are small in size but they are not invisible, you can spot them with the naked eye if look carefully.
-On the other hand, if your home has infested with bed bugs they are easily visible in bedding corners.
-One thing that makes them less terrifying is they don’t have wings and can’t fly.
+Bed bugs are minor in size but not invisible; you can spot them with the naked eye if you look carefully.
+On the other hand, if your home has infested with bed bugs, they are easily visible in bedding corners.
+One thing that makes them less terrifying is they don't have wings and can't fly.

 Bed bugs leave clues on your body and the place where they live.

-If you have bed bug infestation small black spots on the bed, pillow cover, and mattress are common to find.
-They also leave a lot of droppings such as dead skin, eggs, dead bed bugs, etc.
+If you have a bed bug infestation, small black spots on the bed, pillow cover, and mattress are common to find.
+They also leave a lot of droppings, such as dead skin, eggs, dead bed bugs, etc.

 Where does a bed bug hide?

-First bed bug hides in a place like a bed, sofa, or couch where they can easily reach human to get a blood meal.
-But as the infestation grows the number of hiding places ranges widely.
+First, bed bugs hide in a place like a bed, sofa, or couch where they can easily reach humans to get a blood meal.
+But as the infestation grows, the number of hiding places ranges widely.

-They start hiding in switchboards, carpet, curtain, other furniture, drawers, etc.
+They start hiding in switchboards, carpets, curtains, furniture, drawers, etc.

-Their small size allows them to stay in cracks in plaster, wood, and floor too.
+Their small size allows them to stay in plaster, wood, and floor cracks.

 They also hide piles of newspapers and books like clutter.